amit08255/virtual-dev-env/README.md

     ```sh
     vagrant up --provider=virtualbox
     ```
+* For using with Windows8.1 and later Hyper-V provider (you must enable this feature in Windows first).
+Use below command in admin command prompt:

+    ```sh
+    vagrant up --provider=hyperv
+    ```

 * Vagrant will download vagrant box **archlinux/archlinux** if it's not already available on your computer.
 For more vagrant box list [check this link](https://app.vagrantup.com/boxes/search).
+Remember that archlinux box doesn't work with Windows Hyper-V. For Hyper-V boxes, [check this link](https://app.vagrantup.com/boxes/search?provider=hyperv).

 * Once virtual box is running, use below command to connect using SSH: